munin-monitoring/munin-monitoring.github.io/_posts/2021-04-17-new-website-is-live.md

 Remains the demo server.
 This is the most tricky part, but it makes sense to have it running inside a docker image, as it would enable us to automatically test and verify the validity of that proposition.

-The old, trac based site is still available for now at [old.munin-monitoring.org](http://old.munin-monitoring.org/).
+The old, trac based site is still available for now at [www.munin-monitoring.org](http://www.munin-monitoring.org/).
+Maybe not available yet, as it needs some time for the DNS propagation.